jcousseau/wirelesscomm/README.md

 * modulation
 * multiple access techniques
 * advanced signal processing techniques
-* Iot: licensed vs unlicensed
+* IoT: licensed vs unlicensed

 ## What you will learn
 * Advanced topics on wireless communication systems are presnted.